Cairi-S/vegan-Glasgow/documentation/TESTING.md

 - Find out contact information for individual restaurants.
     - Every restaurant is initially displayed on a card which includes restaurant contact information such as address and contact telephone number.
 - Find external links to restaurants' homepages and social media where appropriate.
-    - On each restaurant card the restaurant's web address is displayed, in future this would be a clickable link.
+    - On each restaurant card the restaurant's web address is displayed - in future this would be included in a hyperlink.
-    - Within the restaurants page users are able to access the restaurant's social media details.
+    - Within the restaurants page users are able to access the restaurant's social media details - in future these would be direct links to the social media accounts, for not they just take the user to general social media homepages"
 - See attractive images of the restaurant so I can judge whether I might enjoy the food and atmosphere.
     - Each restaurant features an image of its interior, exterior or a dish served there, giving the user a glimpse of the restaurants theme.
 - Find information on the cuisine ie/ Italian, Traditional Scottish, Japanese, Fusion.
     - Each restaurant card features a short breakdown of the type of food offered.
 - Find out the price range.
-    - Each restaurant card shows the price range, displayed using the easily recognised and understood £, ££ and £££.
+    - Each restaurant card shows the price range, displayed using the easily recognised and understood £, ££ and £££ symbols.
 - Find what mealtimes restaurants are open.
     - Each restaurant card displays which mealtimes that eatery would be open at, e.g. brunch/ lunch and dinner etc.
 - Be able to create an account and have an individual profile.
     - Users who are not logged in have the Create Account tab clearly displayed in the navbar.
 Once an account is created they are automatically directed to their 'My Account' page whose link replaces the 'Create Account' tab.
 - Be able to leave reviews to help advise others.
-    - All logged-in users can leave a review quickly and easily by pressing the 'Add a review' button found on both the 'My Account' and individual restaurant pages, there users select a restaurant to review via a dropdown menu.
-To be clear that this is a positive action the button is green.
+    - Logged-in users can leave a review quickly and easily by pressing the 'Add a review' button found on both the 'My Account' and individual restaurant pages, there users select a restaurant to review via a dropdown menu.
+To be clear that this is a positive action the submit button is green.
 - Be able to Edit my reviews if my opinions change.
     - Individual restaurants pages show all the reviews left for that restaurant.
-Should the session username match the name of the user who created the review they are greeted by 'Edit' and 'Delete buttons.
+Should the session username match the name of the user who created the review they are greeted by 'Edit' and 'Delete' buttons.
 These options are also shown on the user's reviews displayed on their 'My Account' page.
-To be clear that this is an action the button is yellow.
+To be clear that this button results in an action the button is yellow.
 - Be able to Delete my review if I no longer wish to comment on a restaurant.
     - Logged-in users can delete reviews that they have written via the 'Delete' button.
 Clicking the delete button triggers a modal to ensure no accidental deletions of items.
 To be clear that clicking this button will have a negative effect the button is red.
 - Be able to add restaurants to the website if I find somewhere which is not already listed.